heatseeknyc/landlord-lookup-gateway/documentation/HOWTO-start-services-OSX.rst

   {"error": "internal error"}

 That's actually a good sign, because it means the endpoint is at least reachable.
+Most likely it's a configuration or permissions issue (with one of the config files); but at least the uWSGI gateway is working.

 But if successful, it should yield a response like this: